 These dark chocolate dipped figs are simple, yet sophisticated and in my opinion, way better than chocolate dipped strawberries!

-- 12 Black Mission Figs, washed and sliced in half lengthwise
+- 12 Black Mission or Brown Turkey Figs, washed and sliced in half lengthwise

 - Wash figs and slice in half lengthwise.

-- Melt dark chocolate in microwave in 30 second increments, stirring well each time.
-Whisk/stir in coconut oil until smooth.
+- Melt dark chocolate in microwave in 15-20 second increments, stirring well each time.

 - Dip each fig half in chocolate and place on a tray lined with parchment paper.
 Sprinkle with sea salt and put tray in refrigerator for about 30 minutes to let chocolate harden.
 Enjoy immediately or store in airtight container in fridge for 3-4 days.